theprototypes/manuscript/docs/source/introduction.md

 > _... strategies fail to get implemented, despite the ample efforts of hard-working people, because they do not represent a set of clear choices.
 Many so-called strategies are in fact goals._

 Vermuelen's article includes succinct strategy examples.
-The next section briefly discusses a few strategies; one of these might suffice.

-## Strategy Options
+Next, strategy options; whence we may select a strategy.

 <br>
 <br>